On Patrol With U.N. Peacekeepers in Congo in Virtual Reality

 We are also greatly strengthening efforts to prevent and respond to sexual exploitation and abuse committed by those serving under the U.N. flag.
 Our focus is on a victim-centered approach rooted in transparency, accountability and ensuring justice.

 Our objective for every peacekeeping mission is to save lives; prevent mass atrocities; set the stage for stability and sustainable peace; leave when that task is done; and, from start to finish, be cost-effective.
-Success depends on the whole-hearted support of the Security Council, countries the contribute troops and police, host nations and regional organizations, including through the provision of the necessary financial and human resources.
+Success depends on the whole-hearted support of the Security Council, countries that contribute troops and police, host nations and regional organizations, including through the provision of the necessary financial and human resources.

 Peacekeeping is an investment in global security and prosperity.
 As United Nations peacekeeping enters its eighth decade, we remain strongly committed to fulfilling our responsibilities to the people we serve.